Meet our investigators

 Instructor of Neurology, Massachusetts General Hospital and Harvard Medical School

 Dr. Tai directs the Molecular Genomics team in the Center for Genomic Medicine.
 They study new ways to modify genes (CRISPR).
 They also study how to change skin or blood cells back to a stage similar to when they were first created (induced pluripotent stem cells, iPSC).
-The iSPCs can be turned into any type of human cell that can be used for medical treatments.
+The iSPC can be turned into any type of human cell that can be used for medical treatments.

 Celine de Esch, PhD